The Trauma of a new web page

 I used AutoCAD to produce the graphic images of everything from a simple square to an ellipse.
 AutoCAD normally has a default dark background in model space so text and lines are displayed as white, but when printed these are converted to black to show up on paper.
 This meant I had to produce two drawings of each geometric figure, one normal and a second with all the text using colour index 255, which is white on screen and prints out as white not black.
 I now had to transfer the AutoCAD drawings into Photoshop to add the equations and SMath Desktop to provide graphics for the calculation sheet.
 The easiest way to get AutoCAD drawings into Photoshop is to use portable document format (PDF).
 AutoCAD can export drawings in PDF and Photoshop can import PDF.

-Once loaded into Photoshop it was easy to save the SMath version of the graphics as portable network graphic (PNG) file.
+Once loaded into Photoshop, it was easy to save the SMath version of the graphics as a portable network graphic (PNG) file.
 This could then be loaded into SMath.
-The website version of the graphics had to have a background layer to match the background of my website and the equations were added in Photoshop.
-Although AutoCAD has good text features the character set and glyphs in Photoshop meant the more complex equations could be created fairly easily.
-The Photoshop finished images were quite big with widths in excess of 3,000 pixels.
+The website version of the graphics had to have a background layer to match the background of my website, and the equations were added in Photoshop.
+Although AutoCAD has good text features, the character set and glyphs in Photoshop meant the more complex equations could be created fairly easily.
+The Photoshop finished images were quite big, with widths in excess of 3,000 pixels.
 The website software I was using automatically resized the images when they were uploaded.
 This produced images and text that was blocky and difficult to read on the web page.
-To get around this I resized the image in Photoshop before uploading to the website.
+To get around this, I resized the image in Photoshop before uploading to the website.

 The only way to get an accurate value for the perimeter of an ellipse was to use calculus.
 Now I have used calculus in the past, but if it is compared to riding a bike, I am afraid I am still using the stabilisers.
 I had no idea how to integrate the perimeter of an ellipse, so I started a web search to find out.
 There were lots of Maths websites offering online calculators for the ellipse, most just used one of the approximations I already was aware of or didn’t divulge the equations used.

 There were lots of websites that demonstrated how to use calculus to find the circumference of an ellipse.
 The best website was Wikipedia, although I had to trawl through rows of equations to find what I was looking for.
-Two thirds of the way down the page I found equation I was searching for.
+Two thirds of the way down the page, I found the equation I was searching for.
 Next, I needed to find the same equation on another site to confirm that I was using the correct equation.
-I carried out searches for using integration to find the circumference of an ellipse.
-I found several sites including Youtube videos demonstrating how to calculate the circumference.
-I found several different equations including versions from Cornell University, Circumference of an Ellipse collected by Paul Bourke, Columbia College and the organic chemistry tutor.
+I carried out searches for, using integration, to find the circumference of an ellipse.
+I found several sites including YouTube videos demonstrating how to calculate the circumference.
+Furthermore, I found numerous equations including versions from Cornell University, Circumference of an Ellipse collected by Paul Bourke, Columbia College and the organic chemistry tutor.
 The Paul Bourke equation agreed with the one I used from Wikipedia, but all the others the structure of the equation varied slightly.
 The one thing they all agreed upon was the result when the same variables were applied.
-So, I now have several methods for calculating the circumference of an ellipse.
+So, I now have many methods for calculating the circumference of an ellipse.

 Table of Contents